Dynamic Agents on GCP¶

 provisioner: top level field that contains the configuration needed for the PEDL master to provision the PEDL agent instances.

 max_idle_agent_period: length of the waiting period before terminating an idle agent instance.
 This string is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "30s", "1h", or "1m30s".
 Valid time units are "s", "m", "h".
 (Optional)

-master_address: the address of the PEDL master.
-Rather than hardcoding this IP address, we advise you use one of the following to set the master address as an alias:
+https.
+If the master is deployed on GCP, rather than hardcoding the ip address, we advise you use one of the following to set the host as an alias:

 agent_docker_network: the Docker network to use for the PEDL agent and task containers.
 If this is set to "host", Docker host-mode networking will be used instead.
 The default value is "pedl".